 - It may be possible to automate a simulation simply by recording all the events as the user proceeds in the simulation, and then to send them back to Train Director through the server interface.

 - it is now possible to use other programming languages to interact with Train Director, such as perl, python, Visual Basic or C#.
-It is not necessary anymore to learn C or C++ and to know the intricacies of the Train Director sources (part of which have been written over 10 years ago!!!).
+It is not necessary anymore to learn C or C++ and to know the intricacies of the Train Director sources (part of which have been written almost 20 years ago!!!).

 This page is maintained by email@example.com